 The Monuments

-The first three statues honoring pioneering women from Western New York will be placed at Old Erie County Hall, 92 Franklin Street, Buffalo.
+The first three statues honoring pioneering women from Western New York are located at Old Erie County Hall, 92 Franklin Street, Buffalo.
 These women trailblazers were leaders in their communities as well as the nation.
 Their inspiring lives and careers deserve to be celebrated.
+Hear their stories below.

 LOUISE BLANCHARD BETHUNE, FAIA